jpolitz/jpolitz.github.com/notes/_posts/2019-08-14-email-in-sheets.md

 For various reasons related to course infrastructure, I recently wanted to get the *email address of a viewing user* in a sheet.
 I came up with a solution I like that I didn't find anywhere else online as a simple snippet.

-Now, if Google Apps Script allowed this unconditionally, it would clearly be a ridiculous privacy and security concern for shared sheets links.
-So if you try to do it directly using [getEmail()](https://developers.google.com/apps-script/reference/base/user#getEmail()) in a custom function, you get an understandable error that the script doesn't have permission, or in other tests I tried it returned an empty string.
+If Google Apps Script allowed getting a viewing user's email unconditionally, it would clearly be a ridiculous privacy and security concern for shared sheets.
+As a result, if you try to do it directly using [getEmail()](https://developers.google.com/apps-script/reference/base/user#getEmail()) in a custom function, you get an understandable error that the script doesn't have permission, or in other tests I tried it returned an empty string.